 Virtual and in-person volunteer programs, including Animal Connection, Adopt-A-Park, Community Outreach Ambassadors, and Virtual Tutoring through a partnership with the Chico Unified School District.
 Continuation of UNIV 389, UNIV 189, and EDCI 110 courses through virtual instruction, volunteering, and reflection assignments.
 Community Engagement Workshop Series online covering a range of topics including activism, voting, and social change.

-- In-person volunteer programs in Chico, including volunteer opportunities at Chico Animal Shelter, Butte Human Society, Torres Shelter and Chico Area Recreation District.
+- In-person volunteer programs in Chico, including volunteer opportunities at Chico Animal Shelter, Butte Human Society, Torres Shelter, Boys and Girls Club of the North Valley, and Chico Area Recreation District.

 - Virtual tutoring of K-12 students, in partnership with Chico Unified School District.